 Registration with ARS

-- Registration with ARS through the submission of a Self-ID with documentation is welcome at anytime, but in order for accommodation determinations to be made for Fall 2017 Finals ARS must receive a submission comprising a Self-ID form and all necessary documentation by Midnight on Friday 24th November 2017.
+- Registration with ARS is welcome at any time, but in order for accommodation determinations to be made for Spring 2018 Finals ARS must receive a submission comprising a Self-ID form and supporting documentation by Noon on Monday 16th April 2018.
 See Student and Applicant Accommodations.
 The Self-ID form and documentation upload is available at the Register link.
+Following the submission of a Self-ID and supporting documentation, students will be invited to an intake appointment; the last intake appointments of the Spring Semester will be offered during the week of April 16th through 20th April.

 Instructor notifications, midterms, alternative format and supplementary notes

-- Registration status with ARS allows students to issue Accommodations Notifications to their instructors using ARS's online notification portal.
-This specifies the accommodations agreed with ARS and identified as 'reasonable'.
+The notification email specifies the accommodations agreed with ARS and identified as 'reasonable'.
 ARS reminds students that they are required to make contact with their instructors following the issuance of the accommodations notifications to discuss the ways in which the accommodations identified can be most effectively implemented.
 This also allows instructors to identify any potential difficulties with the accommodations identified in relation to their particular class.

-- If you do not communicate your approved accommodations, your faculty are not legally obliged to provide them.
+If you do not communicate your approved accommodations, your instructors are not legally obliged to provide them.

-- Request Priority Registration for Spring 2018 classes using the Priority Registration form.
+Request Priority Registration for Fall 2018 classes using this Priority Registration form.

 - If you have previously applied for and received priority registration you will not automatically be granted PR - you must submit a new request.

-- Please submit your request by the deadline - October 13th
+- Please submit your request by the deadline - TBA.

 - Please note that Finals are not scheduled at the same time as the semester class times but according to the Finals Schedule issued by The Registrar and available at http://registrar.unc.edu/academic-calendar/final-examination-schedule-fall/